Safecast/Tilemap/README-poly-json-format.md

  * Unique field: `point`
  * Unique field: `icon`

-## Note - Polygon `path`

-This refers to a linestring encoded by the Google Maps API.
-A polygon editor from Google which creates and edits these strings can be found [here.](https://developers.google.com/maps/documentation/utilities/polylineutility)

-**ATTENTION!** Polyline encoding produces strings with backslash and double-quote characters.
-These must be escaped by a preceding backslash character when you paste them into a JSON string.

 ## Simple Example - Point

 **ATTENTION!**  This is a simplified example only.
 I would reject this pull request because it does not contain a Japanese localization.